chasinglogic/Chattie/README.md

 ### Why the name Thorin?
 I'm an alpha nerd and play Dungeons and Dragons, currently I'm playing a Dwarf Tempest Cleric in 5th edition named Thorin.
 I love Thorin and his name so that's how I named the bot.

+### Contributing

+I love getting contributions, well I haven't gotten any yet but I'm sure that I'll love it!

+The only thing I ask that if adding a new command that you include a description of it and how to configure it in the PR (using a module with it's on README would be da bomb, I'm working on this for my own commands now.)
+If you have an idea for a command or how we can add multiple backends to Thorin let me know via a Github Issue!
+I'd love to use Thorin on other chat services.

+Open all PR's against the develop branch thanks!

+### License Info

+Thorin is distributed under the Apache 2.0 License